mosman7/eng130_terraform/README.md

 1. From your local host using terraform create main.tf file to launch the EC2 instances(3 instances) in AWS.
   - Create another file variable.tf for storing varibles
-- Install ansible in one of the EC2 instance which acts as ansible controller From the controller install the node app in web EC2 instance using node.yml file From the controller install the mongodb in mongodb EC2 instance using mongo.yml file
+- Install ansible in one of the EC2 instance which acts as ansible controller
+- From the controller install node app in web EC2 instance using node.yml file
+- From the controller install mongodb in mongodb EC2 instance using mongo.yml file

 #### IAC for configuration management and orchestration
 ##### terraraform first provisions the infrastructure then ansible installs and updates software